OOAD-Semester-Project/android-app/README.md

-# Copy Once Paste Anywhere
+# Copy Once Paste Anywhere - Android App Repo

 The is the GitHub repository of the Android app of our project.
-You can install the [APK](https://github.com/OOAD-Semester-Project/android-app/blob/master/base.apk) on your Android smartphone and try it out! (*Requires Android 9 or lower*)
+You can install the [APK](https://github.com/OOAD-Semester-Project/android-app/raw/master/base.apk) on your Android smartphone and try it out! (*Requires Android 9 or lower*)

 Team Members
 ---